matt2ology/csc177-data-analytics-and-mining/README.md

-# csc177-data-analytics-and-mining
+# CSC 177 - Data Analytics and Mining

-Big data analytics course: data cleaning, exploration, visualization, feature engineering, classification, clustering, association rule mining, predictive modeling, parameter tuning, NLP, and advanced data mining.
-Modern library-based system implementation for pattern discovery and knowledge extraction.
+Theory and implementation of techniques for data analytics and mining with emphasis on big data.
+Topics include data cleaning, exploratory data analysis, data visualization, feature engineering, classification, clustering, association rule mining, predictive model evaluation, parameter tuning, natural language processing, and selected advanced data mining topics.
+Design and implementation of systems using contemporary data analysis and mining programming libraries for automatic discovery of patterns and knowledge.